 By following these steps and utilizing the available resources, you can effectively remove collections from your credit report, thereby enhancing your credit score and improving your financial health.

-!
+Have questions?
+You can book a 15 minute call with me !
 Let’s get your credit score where it needs to be. 🚀